drimalla/ml-autism/README.md

 ## 3. Demo & Instructions for use
 There are certain steps to follow (different notebooks are available):
 1) Extract all features of the video data (available upon request)
-2) Preprocess this this data
+2) Preprocess this data
 3) Group Analysis of the data
 4) Machine Learning analysis

-The notebook already include the expeted output.
+The notebook already include the expected output.
 The run time of all scripts for a normal desktop computer is several days.
 Thus, using a cluster is recommended.